PatrickJS/cli-book/chapter-one/chapter-one.md

 ##What is the command line?

 The command line is a text-based interface for running applications on your computer.
 It doesn't have any fancy GUIs and is a mouse-free area.
-The command line lets you access your computer at a basic level.
+It lets you access your computer at a basic level.

 In the command line, you issue commands for your computer to run.
-The command line will display a prompt asking you for the command you want to run, you then type in the command you would like to run and your commoputer runs it.
+It will display a prompt asking you for instructions.
+You type in the command you would like to run and your computer tries to run it.
 Once your command has run, the command line will display another prompt asking for the next command.

 You can do anything from the command line.
 Anything you can't do, you can build.
 The best part about the command line is that it has never been easier to create complex and powerful command line tools.